 The currently approved school recognition methodology follows the overarching approach of identifying schools through any of three routes shown on Figure 1: Closing Gaps, Growth, and Achievement.
-Each of the routes relies on multiple measures.
+Each route relies on multiple measures.

-- Closing Gaps: recognizes schools previously identified for ESSA Comprehensive or Targeted Supports demonstrating substantial improvements for the school or student groups for which the school was identified and meeting other requirements. - ➤ Growth: recognizes schools where the All Students group or other student groups are making the largest annual gains on multiple WSIF measures and meeting other eligibility requirements including the High/Low Gap measure for the All Students group. - Achievement: recognizes the highest achieving schools on ELA and math proficiency, high school graduation rate, and the School Quality and Student Success (SQSS) measures, and meeting the winter 2024 WSIF performance requirement (all student performing at 6.0 or higher on the winter 2024 WISF, which is higher than the state average).
+- Closing Gaps: recognizes schools previously identified for ESSA Comprehensive or Targeted Supports demonstrating substantial improvements for the school or student groups for which the school was identified and meeting other requirements. - Growth: recognizes schools where the All Students group or other student groups are making the largest annual gains on multiple WSIF measures and meeting other eligibility requirements including the High/Low Gap measure for the All Students group. - Achievement: recognizes the highest achieving schools on ELA and math proficiency, high school graduation rate, and the School Quality and Student Success (SQSS) measures, while also meeting the winter 2025 WSIF performance requirement (all student performing at 6.0 or higher on the winter 2025 WISF).